Accelize/drm/doc/drm_library_integration.rst

 Activate the DRM
 ----------------

-Once the ``DrmManager`` is allocated, it is possible to activate the DRM and start using the protected IPs.
+Once the ``DrmManager`` is allocated, it is needed to activate the DRM and start using the protected IPs.
 This is performed with the ``activate`` method Once this function returns successfully, your IPs are unlocked and usable.

+When this function returns and the license is valid, the protected IPs are guaranteed to be unlocked.

-In case of metering and floating licensing, this function also spawns a thread that keep the DRM session alive and periodically send metering information to the Accelize Web Service.
+In case of metering and floating licensing, this function spawns a thread to keep the design unlocked and periodically send metering information to the Accelize Web Service.

 .. warning:: The activate method call may take some seconds.